iamFIREcracker/adventofcode/README.md

 ## TODO

 - This works with SBCL only
+- Get 2018 solutions to use DEFINE-PROBLEM -- and review the solutions too, given that I was just getting stated with CL back then
 - 2016/11: it's taking 50+ seconds to generate solutions, and by looking at [Reddit's megathread](https://www.reddit.com/r/adventofcode/comments/5hoia9/2016_day_11_solutions/)